|Dates / Deadlines:|

 Photography courses are taught by William Wylie, Professor in the McIntire Department of Art.
 Prof. Wylie has been teaching photography for over twenty-five years and has directed this program since 2005.

 Italian Art is taught by Eric Hupe, Doctoral Student in the McIntire Department of Art.
 He studies Italian Renaissance art and has co-taught for several years on the UVA January course in Rome.
 He has served as a graduate research intern at The Frick Collection and the Metropolitan Museum of Art.

 Accommodation and Meals

-Throughout their time in Tuscany, students will be housed in shared rooms at a recently renovated ancient convent.
-Founded by the Benedictine Sisters in the thirteenth century, the convent building is conveniently located in the heart of Castiglion Fiorentino.
-Meals are taken communally with students and faculty from other participating U.S. universities.
+Throughout their time in Tuscany, students will be housed in shared rooms at a recently renovated farmhouse in the countryside outside of Castiglion Fiorentino.
+Meals are taken communally at local restaurants.

 While in Rome and Venice, students will stay in hotels.
 Breakfast and some group dinners will be provided.

 The program cost and payment schedule are listed under the "Budget Sheets" link at the top of this page.
 Students with identifiable financial need are encouraged to apply for fellowships, scholarships, and financial aid.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.